 you do it when you think you need to

 leaves you worse than you’re before

-That’s why you can have two people following the same peloton classes for a month.
-One will feel invigorated and energized.
-Another one will feel crushed, burned out, and wanting to eat more to reduce extra stress because he or she didn’t recover from it.
+You can have two people doing the same peloton classes, where one will feel invigorated and another will feel crushed, burned out, and want to eat more.
+This is normal.

 In other words, having the right balance between those two systems prevents overtraining and overeating.
 Here is the list of workouts that the peloton offers that stimulate your parasympathetic response.